agude/agude.github.io/_posts/2020-05-27-nookdesk_review.md

 ## Storage

 The Nookdesk has some unique storage options.
-One of them is the "upper storage" add-on which I would describe as "a shelf".
+One of them is the "upper storage" add-on which I would describe more as a shelf.
 It is mounted on the top of the desk at the back edge.
-It is 12″ deep and raised 4″ off desktop.
-I store my game controller and headphones under the shelf and I put my monitors on top to bring them up to eye-level.
-The upper storage add-on cost $100, but was well worth it.
+It is 12″ deep and rises 4″ above the desktop.
+I store my game controller and headphones under the shelf, and I put my monitors on top to bring them up to eye-level.
+The upper storage add-on cost $100, but was well worth the expense.

 ![The upper storage add-on to the nookdesk.][upper]